 We execute a number of client-side experiments to determine how the deployed base of ECN-enabled servers respond to ECN congestion signals.
 In particular, we want to learn if the congestion response to a CE marked packet echoed through one or more packets with the ECE flag set is equal to the response to three duplicate ACKs.
 We test for the case when a data packet is marked with CE (regular ECN) and the case when the CE marked packet is the SYN/ACK (ECN+ case).
-The approach we use is similar to the one used by TBIT [15].
+The approach we use is similar to the one used by TBIT [23].
 For a given server, we measure the Initial Window (IW) of the TCP connection.
 After learning this, we establish a new TCP connection to the same server and we pretend that the first data packet sent by the server has experienced congestion (either pretending the packet is lost and by sending 3 duplicated ACKs or by sending the ACK for that packet with the ECE flag set) and we measure the resulting congestion window after such a congestion signal, learning the response to congestion from the server in these two situations (CE mark, or packet loss).
 In particular, we are able to learn if the response is the same for the two congestion signals.
 We also perform this test pretending that the packet that encountered congestion is the ACK of the TCP three way handshake (3WHS), allowing us to test the congestion response for servers that support ECN+.

-Experimental Setup
+4.3 Experimental Setup

 We perform all the experiments we designed and described above between January and May 2017.
 For the client-side experiments, we use both the MONROE platform (mobile carriers) and PlanetLab (wired service providers).
-The MON-ROE platform4 is the first open source and open access hardware-based platform for independent, multihomed, largescale experimentation in commercial mobile environments.
+The MON-ROE platform [2] is the first open source [1] and open access hardware-based platform for independent, multihomed, large-scale experimentation in commercial mobile environments.
+MONROE allows authenticated external users to access the platform and deploy their own experiments.
 The platform comprises hundreds of nodes multihomed to three of the mobile providers in each of 4 EU countries (Spain, Italy, Sweden, Norway).
 For the purpose of this study, we instrument 11 MONROE nodes distributed in all the countries with MONROE coverage.
 We measure the following mobile carriers: Vodafone (IT), TIM (IT), WIND (IT), Orange (ES), Yoigo (ES), Movistar (ES), Telia (SE), Telenor (SE), Three (SE), Telia (NO), Telenor (NO).
-To test wired providers, we instrument 54 PlanetLab5 nodes distributed in 25 networks over 22 countries.
+To test wired providers, we instrument 54 PlanetLab [11] nodes distributed in 25 networks over 22 countries.